-- Completion of an approved program of study with a minimum 2.50 GPA (specific degree programs may have a higher GPA requirement please consult the graduate catalog area for your specific degree). - At least one-third of the total semester hours must be earned through instruction at Truett McConnell University (specific degree programs may have more specific requirements consult the graduate catalog area for your specific degree). - Completion of a minimum of 36 hours as applicable. - Discharge of all financial obligations to the University. - Submission of an application for degree candidacy to the Registrar's Office no later than the published annually approved date along with a \$50.00 (non-refundable) graduation fee. - Approval by the faculty for graduation. - Applicants who apply for graduation and fail to meet the above requirements and deadline must reapply. - Participation in commencement (absence requires permission from the Vice President for Academic Services).
+- Completion of an approved program of study with a minimum 2.50 GPA (specific degree programs may have a higher GPA requirement please consult the graduate catalog area for your specific degree). - At least one-third of the total semester hours must be earned through instruction at Truett McConnell University (specific degree programs may have more specific requirements consult the graduate catalog area for your specific degree). - Completion of a minimum of 36 hours as applicable. - Student may have no more than one course pending completion to participate in the graduation ceremony. - Discharge of all financial obligations to the University. - Submission of an application for degree candidacy to the Registrar's Office no later than the published annually approved date along with a \$50.00 (non-refundable) graduation fee. - Approval by the faculty for graduation. - Applicants who apply for graduation and fail to meet the above requirements and deadline must reapply. - Participation in commencement (absence requires permission from the Vice President for Academic Services).